The Rebellious Reign

 The Rebellious Reign is a 1980 historical drama martial art movie, directed by Fong Chiung and starring Norman Chu Siu-Keung, Jimmy Lee (Lung Fong) and Alan Chui Chung-San.
 This Movie Is An Portraition Of the late Qing Fascist Period Until The 1911 Revolt Under Dr.Sun.

 Plot

-Nin Gang Yiu (Jimmy Lee), after training for the hard time, decides to go to the outside world and join the 4th prince (Norman Chu) for gaining the king's position.
+Nin Gang Yiu (Jimmy Lee), after training for the hard time, decides to go to the outside world and join the 4th prince (Norman Hsu) for gaining the king's position.
 Eventually Yiu along with Pai Tai Hau (Alan Hsu) decided to make a rebellion towards the 4th prince for justice.